propublica/sunlight-congress/migration.md

 https://congress.api.sunlightfoundation.com/legislators/locate?apikey=[your_api_key]
 {% endhighlight %}

-Note that the new API uses encryption by default.
+Note that the new API **uses encryption by default** (`https://`).
 If you can't use SSL, you can disable SSL encryption by using plain `http://` with any URL in the new API.

 ### JSON only